Treating

 Discovery Consultation

-A full, unhurried conversation about your symptoms, history, and goals — with a specialist clinician.
+One comprehensive, non-rushed interview on your symptoms, history, and goals - with a specialist clinician.

 Health Assessment

-Review of medical history, current medications, lifestyle and risk factors.
+Medical history, current medications, lifestyle and risk factors.

 Hormone Testing